 Conditioning leather is an important step that keeps your boots from being dried out and adding shine.
-You can either get a commercial conditioner or DIY by creating a mixture of vinegar and linseed oil with a portion of 1:2 respectively.
+You can either get a leather conditioner or DIY by creating a mixture of white vinegar and linseed oil with a portion of 1:2 respectively.

 Leave your boots in the open air to get dried.
 Don’t put them in direct sun or near the heater as this will result in fading or cracking leather.

-Baking soda is famous for its cleaning functions, which is applied for household items, clothes, and even the human body.
+Baking soda is famous for its cleaning functions, which are applied to household items, clothes, and even the human body.
 And leather boots are not an exception, especially for stains in the form of grease or oil.
 To do this, you just have to sprinkle it onto stained and dirty areas of your shoes.
 After that, dip a cloth into the water to get wet.
 Use it to rub the surface where you sprinkled the soda in circular motions.

 To do this, first, you should sprinkle cornstarch or baking soda onto the stain.
-Then rub it gently with a damp, clean cloth, and leave it for a few hours.
-The soda, as well as starch, are useful for absorbing the oil.
+Then rub it gently with a damp, cleaning cloth, and leave it for a few hours.
+Soda, as well as starch, are useful for absorbing the oil.
 Finally, using a dry, soft cloth to wipe off the powder.

-To remove ink, what you need to do is to dip a swab in the nail polish remover or rub alcohol and blot the spot.
+To remove ink, you need to dip a swab in the nail polish remover or rub alcohol and blot the spot.

 And keep in mind this: